 Look, your body is smart.
 It’s built for survival and if it doesn’t receive the nutrients it needs from the food you eat, it is GOING to steal what it needs from other organs.
 Your heart is your hardest working muscle in your body.

 Your heart relies on sodium to function to its full capacity.
-If you fail to get enough salt in your diet, you heart will steal the sodium it needs from your muscles, making you weaker during your workouts, and possible cramps.
+If you fail to get enough salt in your diet, your heart will steal the sodium it needs from your muscles.
+This makes you weaker during your workouts and can cause cramps.

 It’s such a sad thing; sodium is just as misunderstood as fat and carbs these days.
 Just as with ANY nutrient, there’s abuse.
 You can eat too many cheese burgers and get fat from eating too many grams of fat and carbs.
 That does not mean fat and carbs are bad for you.
 It’s how you implemented them into your diet.